-Use the SoS tool to create backup files of various components' configurations in your Cloud Foundation environment.
-This Python tool resides in each SDDC Manager virtual machine in your environment.
+Use the SoS tool to create backup files of the ESXi and physical switch configurations in your Cloud Foundation system.
+This Python tool resides in the SDDC Manager VM in your system.

-When running the backup command to create the backup files for all racks in the installation in a single command run, you must have the root account credentials for the SDDC Manager instance that currently has the SDDC Manager VIP.
-When you want to get these backup files created for all racks in a single command run, you can run the tool in that SDDC Manager instance, logging in using the root account credentials for that VM.
-In the managment domain on each rack, the SDDC Manager instance is the one whose virtual machine name starts with vrm.
-See Credentials for Logging In To the SDDC Manager (vrm) Virtual Machine.
+When running the backup command to create the backup files for all racks in the system in a single command run, you must have the root account credentials for the SDDC Manager VM.
+When you retrieve these backup files, you can run the tool in the same SDDC Manager VM, logging in using the root account credentials for that VM.
+See Credentials for Logging in to the SDDC Manager VM.

 - Type the command to collect the configurations and save the backup files to the /var/tmp directory.

 ./sos --backupThe tool displays

 Welcome to SoS(Supportability and Serviceability) utility!, and messages about the tool's progress, for example:

 rack-1-vrm-1:/opt/vmware/sddc-support # ./sos --backup Welcome to SoS(Supportability and Serviceability) utility!
 Backup: /var/tmp/backup-2016-11-08-15-01-48-3650 Log file: /var/tmp/backup-2016-11-08-15-01-48-3650/sos.log Progress : 0%